 Best Mega Mural

-Original, permanent painted or projected artwork more than 10 metres tall that has been specifically created for the site and is publicly visible.
+Original, permanent painted or projected artwork more than 300 square metres that has been specifically created for the site and is publicly visible.
 This includes painted and projected murals on walls, buildings, bridges, infrastructure, silos, water tanks, and towers.
 The artwork must have been promoted in the 12 months leading up to the submission closing date.

 Best External Mural

-Original, permanent painted artwork less than 10 metres tall that has been specifically created for the site and is publicly visible.
-This includes lanescapes and wall murals on buildings.
+Original, permanent painted artwork 300 square metres or smaller that has been specifically created for the site and is publicly visible.
+This includes wall murals on buildings.
 The artwork must have been promoted in the 12 months leading up to the submission closing date.

 Fame for that sculptural piece that defines your town or city!
 Original, 3D piece that on permanent display which has been specifically created for the space it adorns.
 It could have been created by a professional artist or your community.